HypothesisWorks/hypothesis/docs/details.rst

 These are created using the functions exposed in the :mod:`hypothesis.strategies` module.

-Many of these strategies expose a variety of arguments you can use to customize generation.
+Many of these strategies expose a variety of arguments you can use to customise generation.
 For example for integers you can specify ``min`` and ``max`` values of integers you want: